stucchio/django-dynamicresponse/README.md

 In this case, only `customers` are serialized in API responses, while both `customers` and `somevalue` is accessible when the template is rendered for normal requests.

+### Skipping the middleware

+Under some circumstances, it is desirable not to use the dynamicresponse middleware.
+For example, the function cache_view is unable to properly handle DynamicResponse objects.

+In that case, there are helper functions which can be used:

+    @login_required
+    def customer_list(request):
+        """Lists all customers."""

+        customers = Customer.objects.all()
+        return serialize_or_render(request, 'customers/list.html', { 'customers': customers }, extra={ 'somevalue': 'something' })

 ### Generic Views
 (Added by C.S.
 Not part of regular dynamicresponse.)